Aerial view of two people lying on a sandy white beach shoreline of Lake Huron.

 Opening up to the bright blue waters of Lake Huron, Canatara Beach stretches along a lovely section of the shoreline just outside of the town of Sarnia.
 Right across the border of Michigan, the picturesque Blue Coast town is the perfect place for a family beach day.

-For more adventure, Canatara Park has several playgrounds, a BMX track, plenty of hiking trails, an animal farm and a mini train that rides kids around the park.
+For more adventure, Canatara Park has several playgrounds, a BMX track, plenty of hiking trails, an animal farm and a mini train that transports kids around the park.

 Visitors to the beach can also go wakeboarding, sailing, kayaking and fishing along the shoreline.
 And, of course, there’s nothing wrong with spending your beach day spread out on a towel with a good book.

 A few minutes’ walk from the park, the Cove swimming basin is a safe and enjoyable place for a dip.
-Canatara Beach is a designated Blue Flag beach for its commitment to clean water and safety for swimmers.
+Canatara Beach is a designated Blue Flag beach, demonstrating its commitment to clean water and swimmer safety.

 Port Stanley Beach on Lake Erie